ess-dive-community/essdive-model-data-archiving-guidelines/README.md

 If you would prefer to submit feedback over email, or for any other inquiries contact us at ess-dive-support@lbl.gov.

 ## Usage license
+The content in this repository is free to use under the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/), and we ask that you cite the paper below to attribute credit.

 ## How to cite these guidelines